GravityCY/Flair/README.md

 ___

 ## What the config looks like
+To properly learn how to configure stuff, please look at the default config generated!
+As soon as you join a world run /flair config to look at the default config!
+It explains a lot more there!

 The config allows you to control what sounds should play for what items.<br>
 You can define rules like: